South African law of sale: Current money

 The price must consist in valid currency.
 It need not be expressed in South Africa currency; if it is not, however, then in some convertible foreign currency.

 Where the consideration is completely in goods, rather than in money, the contract is one of exchange, not a sale.
 If it consists partly in money and partly in goods, the contract may be a sale or an exchange, depending upon the intention of the parties.
 Generally, though, the contract is a sale.

 This section considers legal consequences of the contract of sale, along with those of conditional sales, which modify the usual consequences.
-Certain relevant contractual terms are also briefly be discussed.
+Certain relevant contractual terms are also briefly discussed.

 Legal effects of the contract

 Passing of ownership

 It is not a requirement of a valid contract of sale that ownership should pass from seller to buyer.
 Although parties to a sale usually contemplate this happening, it is not an essential feature of a contract of sale, and (as we have seen) sales by non-owners are permissible.
 At common law, the transfer of a real right of ownership (the performance of the contract) is regarded as a separate legal transaction from the contract itself, which creates only personal obligations.

 Because ownership does pass as a result of most contracts of sale, however, the issue of ownership is an important incidence of a sale.

 Usually, to transfer ownership in a res, it is not only necessary that it be physically delivered by the owner; it is necessary also that the owner have the intention of transferring the right of ownership to the buyer, and that the buyer have the intention of becoming the owner of the thing in question.

 As far as sales are concerned, there are certain additional refinements: